 - What are the things that the website must have?

 - How will you take care of the website after it’s done?
 Who will do the Search Engine Optimization of the new site?

 Having this written plan helps stop misunderstandings and makes sure everyone knows what’s expected and what will be done.

-Outlining Navigation and Site Structure
+4. Outlining Navigation and Site Information Architecture

 We put all the main pages and smaller pages in the right order in the site structure.